TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     <f:format.html>{data.bodytext}</f:format.html>
     <p>&copy; {settings.copyrightYear}</p>

-You could use it with a TypoScript code like this:
+You could use it with TypoScript code like this:

 ..  code-block:: typoscript